Openki/openki-stats/settings/settings-example.json.md

-	"testdata": 1, // Generates test data, is not needed for the productive system "admins": ["greg", "FeeLing", "IvanZ"], // User Administrator Accounts "robots": false, // Tells robots/crawlers whether to index the website or not "public": {
+	"testdata": 1, // Generates test data, is not needed for the productive system "admins": ["greg", "FeeLing", "IvanZ"], // User Administrator Accounts "robots": false, // Tells robots/crawlers whether to index the website or not "siteTitlePrefix": "", // The title to be shown in social media "siteDefaultImage": "", // The image to be shown in social media "public": {
 		"siteName": "Openki-clone",
 		"testWarning": 1, // Shows a banner saying that this is only for testing